grn-bogo/zscaler_api_examples/README.md

  - group_7

-Run the script using the following command specifing your credentials, start at page 1 and end at page 35 (7 groups, each 5 pages, each page holds 500 users)
+Run the script using the following command specifing your API credentials, start at page 1 and end at page 35 (7 groups, each 5 pages, each page holds 500 users)

 ```bash